Last Updated on

 How to Avoid Piercing the Corporate Veil

-Owners can avoid piercing the corporate veil by complying with corporate formalities, such as creating and updating bylaws, holding annual shareholder meetings, and keeping accurate business financial records.
-For these reasons, it is also important to create and maintain separate personal and business accounts.
+Owners can avoid piercing the veil by complying with corporate formalities, such as creating and updating bylaws, holding annual meetings, and keeping accurate business financial records.
+For these reasons, it is also important to create and maintain separate personal and business bank accounts.

 Owners can become personally liable for business debts by signing a personal guarantee on behalf of the corporation.
 The best way to avoid this issue is for owners to execute any obligations using their names and titles within the corporation.
 If owners do not include their appropriate titles in business transactions, the obligations will be associated with them individually.

 Another factor that courts examine is whether the entity adequately capitalized.
 A corporation is required to be initially funded in a way that will enable it to pay its financial obligations.
 If a corporation has never had any assets to its name, a court may find that a party is entitled to reach the shareholders’ personal assets.
-The adequacy of capital is determined at the time of formation and is based on the size of the business and its anticipated expenses and liabilities in the early days of the company.
+The adequacy of capital is determined at the time of formation.
+It is based on the business’s size and its anticipated expenses and liabilities in the early days of the company.